AugurTech/handset-detect/README.md

 console.log( parse( userAgent ) );
 ```

-# API-based lookups are easy.
+## Using the DB: API-based lookups are easy.
 Do this:
 ```javascript
 let userAgent = 'Mozilla/5.0 (iPhone; CPU iPhone OS 6_0_1 like Mac OS X) AppleWebKit/536.26 (KHTML, like Gecko) Version/6.0 Mobile/10A523 Safari/8536.25';